-- Appointments: We do not make appointments.
-UCLA researchers are welcome to come to our walk-in consulting.
+- Appointments: We do not make appointments, except for UCLA faculty.
+UCLA researchers are welcome to use our remote consulting services.

-- Affiliation: Email consulting is only available to members of the UCLA research community: Faculty, staff researchers and graduate students.
+- Affiliation: Email consulting is available only to members of the UCLA research community: Faculty, staff researchers, post-docs, visiting scholars and graduate students.
 If you are a member of the UCLA research community, but are sending your question from a non-UCLA email account (e.g., hotmail, gmail, etc.), please be sure to indicate your affiliation with UCLA in your email.
-We regret that we are not able to assist researchers who are not currently affiliated with UCLA, including UCLA alumni.
+We regret that we are not able to assist researchers who are not currently affiliated with UCLA.